 I didn’t put much thought into learning about money until the idea of running my own business came to life.
 At some point, I picked a copy of Robert T. Kiyosaki’s Rich Dad Poor Dad, and that’s when it dawned on me: My financial knowledge was a bummer.

 The book had been first released in 1997 but its lessons are still valuable today.
 Financial struggles often stem from a lack of even rudimentary financial education, and Kiyosaki does a wonderful job of highlighting the importance of being “knowledgeable” about money.

-According to the 2016 Financial Capability Survey the Finra Foundation conducted among over 25,000 Americans, there is still plenty of room for improvement when it comes to practical financial knowledge.
+According to a Financial Capability Survey the Finra Foundation conducted among over 25,000 Americans, there is still plenty of room for improvement when it comes to practical financial knowledge.
 In the course of the survey, only 46% of the participants stated that they had saved some money for “rainy days” and could cover unexpected expenses or emergency situations.
 The survey also exposed insufficient access to financial education at schools and low participation if such education was offered.